DataSperling/p-values-from-the-null-distribution/README.md

 (https://github.com/DataSperling/p-values-from-the-null-distribution/blob/main/The-high-fat-diet-fed-mouse.pdf)

 ### Experimental Overview

 The experiment is one in which 24 mice are fed different diets for a period of 12 months and their weight was measured weekly as well as blood samples taken which were tested for glucose tolerance.
-This analysis is concerned only with the mass measurements ie: the effect of diet on mass.
+This analysis is concerned only with the mass measurements i.e.: the effect of diet on mass.

 The experimental data is contained in `femaleMiceWeights.csv` and the population data is in `femaleControlsPopulation.csv`.
 Respective test cohorts are formed from the